-Combinatorics deals with finite sets and belongs to the subfield of discrete maths.
+Combinatorics deals with finite sets (i.e. the sets are enumerable) and belongs to the subfield of discrete maths.

-For two disjoint sets, the cardinality of the union is the sum of the cardinalities.
+For two disjoint sets , the cardinality of their union is the sum of the cardinalities.

 The product of the cardinalities of two sets is the cardinality of the cartesian product.